csabapalfi/pagespeed-insights-scripts/README.md

 Google PageSpeed score command line toolkit

+You can use `pagespeed-score` to get a speed score and metrics via the Google PageSpeed Insights API or a local Lighthouse run.

 Ever wondered how Lighthouse (and PageSpeed Insights) calculates your performance score?
 Check out my blog post with a deep dive and recommendations. https://medium.com/expedia-group-tech/whats-in-the-google-pagespeed-score-a5fc93f91e91

-`pagespeed-score` is a command line toolkit to get a speed score and metrics via the Google PageSpeed Insights API or a local Lighthouse run.

 ## About the score